dominikama/Code-Sharing-Platform/README.md

 - https://serene-stream-51733.herokuapp.com/code/{uuid} : shows a code snippet with unique identifier on the web page, uuid should be replaced with token value

-- https://serene-stream-51733.herokuapp.com/code/new : shows a web page on which code, time and view restriction should be inputted, after that data is send to JavaScript function which which converts it to JSON and call POST method "api/code/new".
+- https://serene-stream-51733.herokuapp.com/code/new : shows a web page on which code, time and views restriction should be inputted, after that data is send to JavaScript function which converts it to JSON and calls POST method "api/code/new".

 - https://serene-stream-51733.herokuapp.com/getAll : all available snippets without restricions
 - https://serene-stream-51733.herokuapp.com/more - more information about the project